-Graphene is the thinnest and strongest material and also an excellent electrical and heat conductor that has unique optical properties.
+Graphene in 3D printing is the thinnest and strongest material and also an excellent electrical and heat conductor that has unique optical properties.
 Graphene is a 2D material made of carbon atoms, arranged in a honeycomb lattice.
 Its myriad qualities make graphene worthy of the title “wonder material”, with endless potential for all sorts of applications from membranes to electronics.

 Graphene-enhanced nanocomposite materials greatly improve traditional materials used in 3D printing, like plastics.
 Graphene nanoplatelets can be added to polymers to create materials that are mechanically stronger and boast improved thermal and electrical conductivity.